 2:00PM – Engineering First-Year Faculty and Students Meet and Greet

 Monday, August 31, 2020

 Orientation programs and updates will continue throughout the fall 2020 semester as you begin your studies with us.

 Beginning July 13, 2020, new students will be provided with a weekly Orientation Bulletin that outlines the topics of that week and provides you with the key resources you’ll need as you continue your journey with us.
+Once released, the bulletins will be linked above.
 Resources will be a combination of videos, virtual meetings, online courses, and materials to read and review.
 All these materials will also be housed in one central location for you to access throughout your first year and beyond.
 More information about how and when to begin accessing this central location will be sent in a later Orientation Bulletin and will be our focus the week of July 20.

 In addition to the topics and themes noted above, we’ll also be offering regular virtual social activities for you to engage in where you can get to know your fellow new students as well as begin to get to know our current student body.
 We’ll provide regular updates to you these opportunities to engage and we’ll also include them in the weekly Orientation Bulletins.
 These social events will also be publicized on the class Facebook group.